In the Cape Town suburb of Plumstead stands a house poisoned by the over-application of a pesticide by a fumigation company some 11 months ago.

-Fortunately the Green Times and other newspapers reported on the poisonings which took place at the V&A Waterfront (link).
+Fortunately The Green Times and other newspapers reported on the poisonings which took place at the V&A Waterfront.
 Steenkamp read about this in a weekend newspaper and so got in touch with the TATIB Foundation (The Air That I Breathe).
 This pressure group assists victims of poisonings to get the justice they deserve through appropriate legal knowledge and information.

 Timberlife and their attorneys have refused to furnish TATIB with the information, however the National Dept of Agriculture did send them the Product Label.
 This product contained Cypermethrin (synthetic pyrethroid), TCMTB: 2-(thiocyanomethylthio) benzothiazole (organosulphur compound) and Aliphatic and aromatic petroleum solvents (Fluidar 100 and others)

-According to TATIB it’s now also come to light that CTX 108 contains Fluidar100, which in turn contains Benzene.
+According to TATIB it has now also come to light that CTX 108 contains Fluidar100, which in turn contains Benzene.
 Note the highlighted warnings on the product label for Fluidar 100.